davidsantoso/markety/README.md

 Easily integrate with the Marketo SOAP API to find and update leads.

 This is a fork off of the [Rapleaf marketo_gem] (https://github.com/Rapleaf/marketo_gem) but has been updated to work with Savon v2.3.1.
 It makes connecting to your Marketo database to find and update leads a snap.
-If you're having problems connecting to Marketo, please submit an issue as there have been lots of changes with [Savon] (https://github.com/savonrb/savon) lately.

 ## Install
 Add this your Gemfile: